Italy eyes euro zone aid to ease debt pain

 Luxembourg Finance Minister Luc Frieden said the 100 billion euros available to Spanish banks was much more than they needed.

-"There's no emergency here, there's a clear path towards stabilisation," said Frieden.
-"The markets have to realise that the money is there, more money than is necessary."
+"There's no emergency here, there's a clear path towards stabilization," said Frieden.
+"The markets have to realize that the money is there, more money than is necessary."

 "It is a very, very positive agreement," Spanish Economy Minister Luis de Guindos said on arrival for Tuesday's meeting.